Credit Cards Balance Transfer Credit Cards

 While using an intro APR balance transfer strategy can be very powerful for reducing debt, there are a few things to watch out for.

-The first is avoiding adding new purchase charges to your balance transfer card.
 If you read the terms and conditions that come with your balance transfer card, you may find that your monthly payments get applied first to purchases you make before being applied to the balance you’re trying to pay off.
 This can undermine your intentions of paying off the balance before the introductory period ends.

-You should also consider balance transfer fees.
 Credit card issuers typically charge between 3% and 5% of the amount you transfer as a fee.
 This amount is added to the total amount you will owe and lowers the total amount you can transfer from the existing card.
 Most credit cards will not allow a transfer amount higher than your credit limit, and they will apply the balance transfer fee first.

 Not paying off your card before the intro period ends

-Finally, be aware of how long you have to pay off your balance without accruing interest.
+Be aware of how long you have to pay off your balance without accruing interest.
 It’s easy to let the months go by without realizing you’re not as far along paying off your balance as you want to be.

 Choosing the best balance transfer credit card